Hege Frøseth

 Hege Kirsti Frøseth (born 20 December 1969) is a Norwegian retired team handball goalkeeper.
 She received a silver medal at the 1992 Summer Olympics in Barcelona with the Norwegian national team.
 She also played for the club Byåsen IL.

+She also won a bronze medal with the Norwegian team at the 1993 World Women's Handball Championship.

 Frøseth is married to former footballer Stig Inge Bjørnebye, with whom she has three children.
+Her father-in-law was ski jumper Jo Inge Bjørnebye.